areopag/wde2mqtt/README.md

 # wde2mqtt
-Reads data from a WDE-USB1 radio weather data receiver and publish the values to an MQTT broker.
+Reads data from a WDE-USB1 radio weather data receiver and publishes the values to an MQTT broker.

+## Howto
+coming soon ;-)

 ## Used libraries